With an impressive industrial heritage Hayle was the home of two great companies.

 Hayle Gallery 2 – A piece of old machinery I spotted in the undergrowth, I am sure on digging around there would have been relics everywhere.

 Hayle Gallery 3 – Along Foundry Lane are many remains of the Harvey’s operations.
-This is one of the entrances to the Plantation Store, beautifully built line of store houses, all in a sad state of repair.
+This is one of the entrances to the Plantation Store.
+Formerly a beautifully built line of store houses, now all in a sad state of repair.

-Hayle Gallery 4 – A detailed image of the window above the entrance, so sad to see the condition the wall was in.
+Hayle Gallery 4 – A detailed image of the window above the entrance.
+It was so sad to see the condition the wall was in.

 Hayle Gallery 5 – One of the other entrances to the Plantation Store, the fine granite blocks forming the archway can be seen clearly.

 Hayle Gallery 6 -One of the windows of the Plantation Store.

 Hayle Gallery 7 -Walking up the side of the building there was an open window.
 I was lucky enough to get this image of the interior of the Plantation Store.